A Bold Leap Campus Plan

 A New Home for Upper School

-A brand new, state-of-the-art entrance will welcome Upper School students to their new home on Fishinger Road - a completely renovated space within Wellington's original home that will include new classrooms, labs, studios, and community spaces that reflect the world that's waiting for them after graduation.
+A brand new, state-of-the-art entrance will welcome Upper School students to their new home on Fishinger Road - a completely renovated space within Wellington's original walls that will include an expansive two-story lobby off of the new entrance, a center for alumni and college counseling, and reimagined classrooms.

-Enhanced Creative Arts Spaces
+Enhanced Visual and Performing Arts Spaces

 Transformation Rooted in History

-Campus Master Plan Updates
+Campus Plan Updates

 On April 8, Head of School Eliza McLaren announced the construction of a new Upper School entrance and the renovation of the Fishinger Road side of the campus.